 Many FIs have been developed including but not limited to the hospital frailty risk score (HFRS) (7), the claims-based frailty index (CFI) (4), the Veterans’ Affairs frailty index (VAFI) (8), and the electronic frailty index (eFI) (9).
 Each was developed and validated in healthcare data for specific geographic or demographic populations.
 For example, the HFRS is only validated for hospitalized patients over 75 in the US, the CFI was developed and validated for use in US Medicare claims data, the VAFI was developed and validated among US veterans using the VA healthcare system electronic health records (EHR), and the eFI was developed and validated in the UK using primary care EHR data.
-With so many ways to measure a frailty index, the application of several FIs to one single database has been a growing trend in frailty research and has shown that frailty on one measure does not necessarily mean frailty on another (10)(11).
-One study even showed that an aggregate frailty measure based on the results of several FIs can be a useful approach to understanding frailty and the broader application of the variety of FIs available.
-Moreover, a group at Harvard has developed a tool for understanding a myriad frailty indices and when in a clinical setting each measure might be used (12).
-The variety of measures speaks to the complexity of frailty and each measure, though valid, has an appropriate use in time and clinical space.
+With many administrative frailty instruments, the application of several FIs to one single database has been a growing trend in frailty research and emerging evidence suggests [POOR?
+Only modest?] agreement among measures (10)(11).
+[AUTHORS AND COLLEAGUES] demonstrated that an aggregate frailty measure based on the results of several FIs can be a useful approach to understanding frailty and the broader application of the variety of FIs available.
+Moreover, [AUTHORS ET AL] at Harvard University have developed a tool for understanding differences in FIs and selecting appropriate FIs in clinical settings (12).
+The variety of measures speaks to the complexity of frailty and each measure, though valid in its own context, has an appropriate use in time and clinical space.